jonnonz1/nz-statute-book/acts/public/2001/civil-aviation-medical-certification-amendment-act-2001.md

   (s) any person who is an aviation examiner or medical examiner.

 ### 7 Rules relating to general matters
-(1) Section 30(a) of the principal Act is amended by inserting, after subparagraph (vi), the following subparagraph:.
+(1) Section 30(a) of the principal Act is amended by inserting, after subparagraph (vi), the following subparagraph:
   (via) aviation examiners or medical examiners:
-(2) Section 30(b) of the principal Act is amended by adding the following subparagraphs:.
+(2) Section 30(b) of the principal Act is amended by adding the following subparagraphs:
   (ix) the requirements relating to the classification of aviation examiners and medical examiners and any related standards and restrictions on the exercise of their functions and powers:
   (x) the requirements for the grant of delegations by the Director under section 27O(2):
   (xi) the requirements for the purposes of determining suitably qualified medical examiners and establishing the criteria for standard medical assessments under section 27O(2):
   (xii) the requirements and criteria for determining medical experts acceptable to the Director for the purposes of reaching an accredited medical conclusion:

 ### 8 Fees and charges
-Section 38(1) of the principal Act is amended by inserting, after paragraph (b), the following paragraph:.
+Section 38(1) of the principal Act is amended by inserting, after paragraph (b), the following paragraph:
   (ba) to reimburse the Authority and the convener for costs directly associated with the Director's functions and the convener's functions under Part 2A:

 ### 9 Amendments to offence provisions